 Civil unrest and rioting present a vast spectrum of intricate risks that organisations urgently need to mitigate against.

-The priority should be protection of people, assets and property - in that order.
+The priority should be protection of people, assets and property, in that order.
 The safety of employees and integrity of assets can quickly be compromised.
 Organisations should demonstrate an enhanced level of duty of care that sufficiently mitigates the risks posed by such events.

 “This may include briefs on corporate or location-specific response protocols, conducting drills, or training staff on personal security and the individual actions they should take if personnel find themselves caught up in a protest event.”

-He adds that businesses should have an established a set of contingency and response procedures, particularly for locations or critical assets that may be impacted by protests.
+He adds that businesses should have an established set of contingency and response procedures, particularly for locations or critical assets that may be impacted by protests.
 This often includes pre-determined measures such as:

 • Encouraging or enforcing remote work in flashpoint or impacted areas.